cheshi-mantu/pw-allure-three-features/words/!toc.md

 			(laughs in Spanish)
 - Shall we?

-[Audience:] - expresses agreement in German.
+[Audience:] - People express agreement in German.

 - Ja, Ja, Ja!